saifkabirasif/saifkabirasif.github.io/_posts/2021-08-26-What_to_ask_analytics.md

 This is my personal opinion and first attempt at sharing my reflections about the world as I see it.
 You may agree or disagree - that's fine as we all got inherent biases.

-Note - Gifs are sourced for [Giphy](https://giphy.com) and property of individual creators.
+Note - Gifs are sourced from [Giphy](https://giphy.com) and property of individual creators.